European Federation of Periodontology: History of the EFP

 The EFP organises, with its national-society members, an annual periodontal-health awareness day held on May 12.
 Launched in 2014 as the European Day of Periodontology, this awareness day subsequently evolved into Gum Health Day, which aims to be a global event that raises the visibility of periodontology and gum health among the public.

-Since 2017, the EFP has run a series of workshops and awareness campaigns in conjunction with its commercial partners.
-The first of these focused on oral health and pregnancy and subsequent campaigns have covered the links between periodontal disease and caries, diabetes, and cardiovascular disease.
+Since 2017, the EFP has run workshops and awareness campaigns in conjunction with its commercial partners.
+The first of these focused on oral health and pregnancy and subsequent campaigns have covered the links between periodontal disease and caries, diabetes, and cardiovascular disease, and the collaboration between periodontists and family doctors.

 In November 2017, the EFP and the American Academy of Periodontology (AAP) joined forces at the World Workshop on Periodontal and Peri-implant Diseases and Conditions in Chicago, USA, to draw up a new classification of periodontal and peri-implant diseases and conditions.
-Subsequently, the EFP has encouraged clinicians to adopt the new classification and created an S3-level clinical practice guideline on the treatment of periodontitis in accordance with the new classification.
+Subsequently, the EFP has encouraged clinicians to adopt the new classification and created three S3-level clinical practices guideline on the treatment of periodontitis and peri-implant diseases and conditions in accordance with the new classification.

 At its general assembly in October 2020, the EFP launched its Sustainability Manifesto, which commits the federation to ensuring that sustainability is at the heart of all its activities.
+This was followed by the launch in October 2022 of Responsible Periodontology, a logo that expresses the EFP’s commitment that its activities – promoting disease prevention and healthy lifestyles, educational programmes, and campaigns – are carried out with ethics, respect, and ensuring that all voices count.

 In May 2020, in response to the SARS-Cov-2 pandemic, the EFP published a Covid-19 safety protocol for dental practices.

 Purpose of the EFP

-The prime purpose of the EFP is the promotion of periodontology and, more generally, periodontal and general health both in Europe and worldwide by means of research, education and further development of its science.
+The prime purpose of the EFP is the promotion of periodontology and, more generally, periodontal and general health both in Europe and worldwide by means of research, education, and the further development of periodontal science.